Retained Objects from Surgery

 Contingency Fees

 Are you worried that you can't afford a malpractice lawyer?
 Don't be.
-At our Richmond practice, we take surgical errors cases on a contingency basis, meaning there is no upfront cost to the client.
+At the Silverman Law Firm LC in Richmond, we take surgical errors cases on a contingency basis, meaning there is no upfront cost to the client.
 You only pay us if we win, and the fee is a reasonable percentage of your recovery.
 You truly have nothing to lose by hiring our firm to provide your legal representation.

 More 5-Star Reviews "The Result of My Case Was Astounding."